mehar240/Rework/README.md

 # This is documentation for Samples
-Ther are no typos here
+There are no typos here
-This line needs to be deleted
 This line needs to be kept